regebro/your-keyboard/slides.rst

     modern laptop.

-    They often have tactile feedback, but generally very little, but this is not a problem since they also have so shotr travel.
+    They often have tactile feedback, but generally very little, but this is not a problem since they also have so short travel.
 That means that you know that you have pressed a key, because it stopped moving.
-Since the rubber is taking the force, they are also generally quite silent.
+Since the rubber is taking the force, they are also generally quite silent, and they usually don't need a lot of force to be pressed.
+This means a lot of people prefer this type of key.
+I used an Apple keyboard for years, they are very good.

 ----